WojtekKamilowski/CI_PP1_CDVMR/README.md

 - GitHub
 - Gitpod
 - Balsamiq - to create the wireframes.
-- Font Awesome - to add logo, address, social media, and restaurant menu icons.
+- Font Awesome - to add logo, location point, social media, and restaurant menu icons.
 - favicon.io - to create the favicon.
 - Google Maps to add the link to the map.
 - Google Fonts to find and add Great Vibes, Raleway and Roboto fonts.